Memphis Belle

 Zechariah 14:16-19 shows that this festival will become a commanded observance during the kingdom age.
 By extension, then, all of Leviticus 23 will also be in force.
 That is what Zechariah 14:16-19 indicates.
 We'll learn more about this after Jesus returns.
 There are also Scriptures, prophecies, in the Old Testament showing the Levitical priesthood will be set up in the kingdom age, administering and serving around the temple.
 Beyond that, we don't know much, except we'll be kings and priests in that temple, the headquarters of Jesus Christ, who will be King over the whole world (Zechariah 14:9; Revelation 5:9-10).

 The actual Holy Days listed in Leviticus 23 are a shadow of good things to come, as well as the good things Jesus has done for us and currently does for us through the indwelling of the Holy Spirit.
 We live their meaning every day of our lives through the Holy Spirit who dwells in us if we are Christ's.
-The strict observance of God's Holy Days (which were commanded to ancient Israel in Leviticus 23 according to the old covenant letter of the Law) is no longer a requirement for new covenant Christians, but they are being observed voluntarily in a new covenant manner by some Christians and by most Messianic Jewish-Christians who understand the deep significance of what they stand for.
 The actual meaning of the Holy Days is being fulfilled in true Christians by the Holy Spirit who dwells inside them every day of the year.
 So you see the Holy Days and Sabbath day have been transformed inside of us by the Holy Spirit, not eliminated!
 A literal interpretation of Matthew 5:17-19 indicates that all of the 10 Commandment Law of God--Sabbath day and Holy Days included--must be observed by Christians.
-Most Torah observant Messianic and Sabbatarian Christian churches, The Worldwide Church of God under Mr. Armstrong, the Seventh Day Adventists, the Global and United Churches of God etc., are under this particular understanding.
+Most Torah observant Messianic and Sabbatarian Churches of God, are under this particular understanding.
 Proper understanding of what the Holy Spirit does within us, and what Paul said in Hebrews 4 about these days being shadows of the reality in us which is Christ, shows that we are already observing them, internally!
 You can still voluntarily physically observe them if you so desire, for the beauty of what they stand for.
 Many within those churches I just mentioned, as well as the Messianic Jewish-Christian churches do, both new covenant and Torah observant extractions.
 It is entirely up to you.
 But understand, their rich meaning, the reality of Christ in us, is already being lived out in us by the Holy Spirit who dwells in us.
 The days themselves are just a shadow of what the Holy Spirit is doing within us, as Paul stated in Hebrews 4, as well as being a shadow of prophetic events to come.

 Continue